-Michael is an architect at Johnson Roberts Associates, a Somerville-based office that focuses on public projects ranging from libraries and educational facilities to municipal buildings and sacred spaces.
+Michael is registered architect, and an Associate at Johnson Roberts Associates, a Somerville, Massachusetts-based office that focuses on public projects ranging from libraries and educational facilities to municipal buildings and sacred spaces.

-He lives in Boston, Massachusetts, with his wife, a public health policy researcher.
+He lives in Boston with his wife, a public health policy researcher.